fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wtp.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `wtp_id` - WTP ID.
 * `index` - Index (0 - 4294967295).
+* `uuid` - Universally Unique Identifier (UUID; automatically assigned but can be manually reset).
 * `admin` - Configure how the FortiGate operating as a wireless controller discovers and manages this WTP, AP or FortiAP.
 * `name` - WTP, AP or FortiAP configuration name.
 * `location` - Field for describing the physical location of the WTP, AP or FortiAP.
 * `region` - Region name WTP is associated with.
 * `region_x` - Relative horizontal region coordinate (between 0 and 1).
 * `region_y` - Relative vertical region coordinate (between 0 and 1).
+* `firmware_provision` - Firmware version to provision to this FortiAP on bootup (major.minor.build, i.e. 6.2.1234).
 * `wtp_profile` - (Required) WTP profile name to apply to this WTP, AP or FortiAP.
 * `wtp_mode` - WTP, AP, or FortiAP operating mode; normal (by default) or remote.
 A tunnel mode SSID can be assigned to an AP in normal mode but not remote mode, while a local-bridge mode SSID can be assigned to an AP in either normal mode or remote mode.
+* `apcfg_profile` - AP local configuration profile name.
 * `bonjour_profile` - Bonjour profile name.
 * `override_led_state` - Enable to override the profile LED state setting for this FortiAP.
 You must enable this option to use the led-state command to turn off the FortiAP's LEDs.
 * `led_state` - Enable to allow the FortiAPs LEDs to light.
 Disable to keep the LEDs off.
 You may want to keep the LEDs off so they are not distracting in low light areas etc.